Chartered as a nonprofit Kentucky corporation in 1954, the Lexington Flying Club, Inc.

 And, effective March, 2011, we had to ask all security badge holders to pony up a $150 refundable deposit for their badge.
 The airport has told us that we'll get hit with a $150 penalty if a badge is not returned in a timely fashion.

 All the club 4-place aircraft have coupled autopilots with heading bug.
-All five aircraft are IFR Certified, have two or four place intercoms, and, best of all, IFR enroute and approach approved moving map GPS units!
+All six aircraft are IFR Certified, have intercoms for all seats, and, best of all, IFR enroute and approach approved moving map GPS units!

 We are in the process of upgrading our GPS units to ones with WAAS capabilities.
-Right now, our Cessna 172's and our Archer have the Garmin 430W WAAS Enabled GPS/Nav/Comm system.
+Right now, our two older Cessna 172's and our Archer have the Garmin 430W WAAS Enabled GPS/Nav/Comm system.

 The Diamond Star has the Garmin 530/430 Radio Stack.